As an inventor, owning a patent is one of the most rewarding things you can achieve.

-Damages in patent infringement cases can be difficult to prove.
+Damages in a patent infringement case can be difficult to prove.
 However, that doesn’t mean they are not worth pursuing.
 In fact, a court may even permit expert testimony to assist in determining a patent infringement damages calculation.

-A knowledgeable patent litigation attorney can help you gather the evidence and information you need to help prove your patent infringement damages case.
+A knowledgeable patent litigation lawyer can help you gather the evidence and information you need to help prove your patent infringement damages case.